nicklasb/Peripheral/README.md

 - Flash SPI mode (QIO)  --->
 - Flash SPI speed (80 MHz)  --->
-*These were the flash settings that worked for the LoRa32.*
+*These were the flash settings that worked for the LoRa32 and ESP32 Devkit V4.*

 - CONFIG_ESP32_DEFAULT_CPU_FREQ_MHZ needs to be 240Mhz.
 For some reason that isn't the default all the time.
-- CONFIG_ESP32_XTAL_FREQ needs to be 26 Mhz.
-The crystal seems to be 26 even though the default is 40 Mhz in the ESP32 menuconfig
+- ***Lora32 only**: CONFIG_ESP32_XTAL_FREQ needs to be 26 Mhz.
+The crystal seems to be 26 even though the default is 40 Mhz in the ESP32 menuconfig*

 ## Component config